 [Laughs] Well no. Actually, you said that now and I don’t think I have ever heard that before, but when I quickly reflected on it, all we did was to make it very simple.
 Because everybody else in this category has made it very not simple, just that contrast makes you think that maybe this is something that a doctor would prescribe, but really it’s simplicity.
 We basically just grabbed the white background and put the name on it and communicated what it is.
-That was intentional but we didn’t set out to make it look like a medical brand, because in fact, the area that has been criticized the most has been Dr. Brandt.
-They positioned themselves to be more special, but then they’re the same technology or worse in some cases.
+That was intentional but we didn’t set out to make it look like a medical brand, because in fact, the area that has been criticized the most has been doctor brands.
+They position themselves to be more special, but then they’re the same technology or worse in some cases.

 Final question, I know you have to go.
 Your skin looks amazing and I want it, what is your everyday skin care routine.